Adjusting to a new sleep position takes time, but it is possible.

 How do sleeping positions affect your body?

-Most sleep-related pain, whether it is pain in your neck, back, shoulders, head or legs, can be traced back to the spine’s position.
+Most sleep-related pain, whether it is pain in your neck, back, shoulders, head, or legs, can be traced back to the spine’s position.
 It is key to keep your spine aligned in a comfortable position throughout the night.
 Sleeping on your stomach places a strain on both your back and spine since a majority of your weight is located in the middle of your body.
 This can also cause significant neck pain if you’re turning your head one way or another in order to breathe.
 Those of you who suffer from heavy snoring should stay away from sleeping on your back and focus instead on lying on your left or right side.

 How to change your sleep position?

-Changing your sleeping position can be challenging at first, but well worth the effort for a healthier body and good night sleep.
+Changing your sleeping position can be challenging at first, but well worth the effort for a healthier body and a good night’s sleep.
 Most of the time people who suffer from sleep position issues have been stuck snoozing on their mattress in the same sleeping position for many years, making it a difficult habit to break.
 Remember practice makes perfect.
-Whatever change in position you are trying to make, you need to sleep that way every night until it sticks.
+Whatever change in the position you are trying to make, you need to sleep that way every night until it sticks.

 Oftentimes when you alter your sleeping position, you’ll also need to change your bedtime accessories, such as your pillows.
 Those attempting to sleep on their sides should use a contour pillow that provides adequate head and neck support.
 If you plan to start sleeping on your back, try using a softer pillow for softer support on the back of your neck to eliminate stress on your spine and body.
 It is also helpful to keep another item on your chest, such as an extra pillow or water bottle, to prevent from turning over onto your stomach during the night.